Dave-McCraw/emon-repo/README.md

 ### Update instructions

+*(need a section on prereqs for the Pi environment itself, i.e. quilt, reprepro, s3cmd, and so on!)*

 First you need to check out the upstream package repository (i.e. `emoncms/emoncms`) and export the source, using the tag associated with the new version (in this example, that tag is `8.0.9`):

     git archive 8.0.9 | gzip > ../emoncms-orig.tar.gz